Go green.

 - When the broccoli rabe is drained well, give it a rough chop on a clean cutting board and set aside.

-- Bring the blanching water back to a boil and add the rigatoni.
+- Bring the blanching water back to a boil and add the pasta.
 Give it a stir once or twice and cook until very al dente.
-Drain in the colander, reserving about one cup of pasta water (you will need less than this).
+Drain in a colander, reserving about one cup of pasta water (you will need less than this).

-- Add the broccoli rabe and drained rigatoni to the skillet, along with a little pasta water to make things nice and saucy.
+- Add the drained pasta to the skillet, along with a little more pasta water to make things nice and saucy.
 Cook, stirring, until everything is combined and cohesive, about five minutes.

 - Spoon into bowls.
-Drizzle with olive oil, and top generously with Pecorino Romano cheese and red pepper flakes.
+Drizzle with olive oil, and top generously with Pecorino Romano or parmesan cheese and crushed red pepper flakes.

 5 comments